The Jewish New Year, Rosh Hashanah began at sunset on Sunday, September 25.

-Much of the day will be spent in synagogue.
-According to Behrman, since it is considered to be one of the five major holidays, observers cannot drive, work, turn on any electric lights or light a new fire.
-Also, from 10:00am – 3:00pm, observers generally do not drink or eat anything, he said.
+Much of the day will be spent in synagogue or in services online, and because it is considered to be one of the five major holidays, observers cannot drive, work, turn on any electric lights or light a new fire.
+Also, from 10:00am - 3:00pm, observers generally do not drink or eat anything.

 The cry of the shofar is a call to repentance, as the holiday is also the anniversary of man's first sin and his subsequent repentance.
 Therefore, Rosh Hashanah also serves as the first of the "Ten Days of Repentance" which will culminate in Yom Kippur, the Day of Atonement.

 For New Yorkers wishing to hear the shofar during Rosh Hashanah, UJA-Federation of New York's Shofar Across Brooklyn will feature nearly 20 outdoor locations in central and northern Brooklyn where synagogues and organizations will sound the shofar on Tuesday, September 27, at 5:00pm.

 "It is a mitzvah to hear the call of the shofar on Rosh Hashanah, and we're excited to bring our community together to partake in this ritual," said Rebecca Saidlower, executive director of community mobilizers at UJA.

 "Thanks to the nearly 20 participating organizations in Shofar Across Brooklyn, we're offering several opportunities for our neighbors to do so."